ArenKDesai/Aren-s-Notes/Plant Cells.md

 nucleic acids have a long hydrocarbon tail

 ### Eukaryotes
 Multicellular plants.
-They have membrane-bound organelles, and DNA enco
+They have membrane-bound organelles, and DNA enclosed in a nucleus.
+They have a